RavuAlHemio/rocketbot/rocketbot_plugin_bim/help/fixbimride.md

 The following options can modify the command behavior further:

 * `{sopfx}u` or `{lopfx}utc`: Interprets timestamps as UTC.
 The default assumes local time.
 This option is useful if the local timestamp is ambiguous (e.g. during daylight saving time adjustments).
+* `{sopfx}n` or `{lopfx}none-ridden`: When replacing vehicles, even if only one vehicle number is given, mark it only as explicit, not as ridden (for situations where the actually-ridden vehicle can no longer be identified).

 `bim` administrators can modify all rides.
 Riders can only modify their own rides which have been registered recently enough.